Behavioral endocrinology: The neuroendocrine system

 The neuroendocrine system is an integrated system composed of neurons, glands and non-endocrine tissues, and the hormones and neurochemicals they produce and receive collectively regulate physiological or behavioral state.

 Hypothalamus

 The hypothalamus is a distinct part of the brain that is made up of neurons and its main purpose is to maintain homeostasis.
 The hypothalamus also plays an important part in survival of the individual by integrating the interactions between hormonal and behavioral processes, such as, eating behavior and aggressive behavior.

 Pituitary gland

 The pituitary gland located in the brain is a major system in neuroendocrine system because the secretion of hormones from the anterior pituitary is directly regulated by the central nervous system.

 Neuroendocrine regulation of behavior

-Social behavior, reproductive behavior, moods, feelings, attitudes, development and survival are affected by the neuroendocrine system and studied in the field of behavioral endocrinology.